 Get a Space Vortex Screen Saver from Time Machine Animation in Mac OS X

 Do you remember the original Time Machine backup animation of the slowly spinning green galaxy vortex?
-Triggered when a user entered Time Machine for backups, backup file management, or restoring files, the original animation was a snazzy space rendering that sort of looked like entering into a spinning black hole, shooting out stars and space dust, like the screenshot shown here:
+Triggered when a user entered Time Machine for backups, backup file management, or restoring files, the original animation was a snazzy space rendering that sort of looked like entering into a spinning black hole, shooting out stars and space dust, like the screenshot shown here.

-You can have that awesome space vortex as your screen saver!
 The same artist who brought us that gorgeous iOS 7 inspired screen saver to the Mac has created another screen saver based on the elder Time Machine animation.
 It’s free, and you’ll get two versions; one that is simply the spinning vortex, and another that features an RSS reader flying around atop the vortex, similar to the RSS feed screen saver that existed on prior versions of Mac OS X. Want in?
 You’ll need to install them manually because they’re Quartz composer files, but that’s easy to do.

-Installing the Time Machine Vortex Screen Savers
+How to Install the Time Machine Vortex Screen Saver on Mac

 - Get the Time Machine screen saver free from here (look for the blue download button) and extract it